mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 There's nothing inherently wrong with modelling data `at rest`, in fact it's a valuable technique, but frequently it becomes the single minded focus of the system designer.
 This leads to some of the early optimisation's that I've talked about in earlier posts - the early imposition of canonical data models being primary amongst them.

+So, how exactly do you design a system without considering a data store as a starting point?

+It comes back to modelling the 'flow of data' rather than modelling the data as a detached separate concept.
+If we look at the messages that are required for a system to carry out it's requirements we can model several things.

+### Message Content ###

+The easiest and most obvious thing to model with regard to the messages in a system is the actual message content.
+However, this is the last thing I tend to focus on as concentrating on the detail of the data required leads to a focus on the data without context to the problem.
+I've found this often leads me to start modelling details about the entities that are not relevant.

+As a naive example, if I assume I need information about a college student in my system I might start modelling the courses they are taking and that might lead me to model their lecture times and teachers.
+However, if the system is only required to manage the students course fees most of this information is irrelevant to the problem.
+Although in this simple example that is obvious I've seen much more subtle assumptions creep into data modelling that have not only led to the capture, storage and maintenance of redundant data but the inclusion of this data has led to the development of redundant business processes and the code to support them.
+This often happens over time in small increments and, like the apocryphal story of how to boil a frog, is never noticed.

+### Message Source ###

+Identifying the source of a message in a system is key.
+Especially if the source is external.

+[TODO] - example diagrams modelling message flow in a system.

+Thinking about the source of the message helps identify some major architectural characteristics.

+1. Timing - when and what triggers the message?
+2. Sensitivity to latency of response - is it critical that the response (if there is one) is received immediately or can the source continue as long as the response is received in a 'timely' manner (how long is timely).
+3. Frequency - how often is message sent?
+4. Volume - how much data is it likely to encompass?
+5. Internal/External to the system context - is this source something you need to design/implement?
+6. Responsibilities - what is the 'source' of the data responsible for and what is it expecting the 'target' to be responsible for?

 ## Be conservative in what you do, be liberal in what you accept from others - Postel's law ##